ComScore

 • Time Commitment: 10 minutes

-We know mango sounds like an unusual ingredient to use in guacamole.
-But it adds a burst of tangy sweetness that melds delightfully with creamy avocados.
+I know mango sounds like an unusual ingredient to use in guacamole.
+But trust me: It adds a burst of tangy sweetness that melds delightfully with creamy avocados.
+Personally, I'd pair it with spicy shrimp tacos.

 48. Rainbow Heirloom Bruschetta